petrj/OnlineTelevizor/README.md

 - this is not official application of SledovaniTV.cz service

-- supporting external keyboards and remote controls connected as keyboard (usb, bluetooth, Android only)
+- supporting external keyboards and remote controls connected as keyboard (usb, bluetooth)
 - possibility to play selected channel after application start
 - user can change font size (Android only)
 - in Android using installed external player